Top 25 Brutal Environmental Concerns That You Desperately Need To Know

 7. Increased Carbon Footprint

-Temperature increases, like climate change, are the consequence of human practices, including the use of greenhouse gasses.
+Temperature increases, like climate change, are the consequence of human practices, including the use of greenhouse gases.
 When the atmosphere changes and the heat increases, it can cause a number of problems and start to destroy the world we live in.

 Read more about the articles on Carbon Footprint below: